JPSGoncalves/xv6-riscv/README-opensbi-overview.md

 Given that there are no device interrupts, a trick is employed to get SBI console input.
-The timer interrupt is used to poll for keyboard input, either via SBI API call or directly to the underlying hardware (e.g. sifive uart or 8250/16550 as used on vf2).
+The timer interrupt is used to poll for keyboard input, either via SBI API call or directly to the underlying hardware (e.g. sifive uart or 8250/16550 as used on vf2 and bpif3).
 The timer interrupt is calibrated for approx 10x per second on the various boards as was done in QEMU, so this provides sufficient polling rate for console characters.

 # Quick Start

-For quick start, Git release v0.3 includes a zip file containing board specific kernel.bin files that can be run from uboot (each in their own subdirectory).
+For quick start, Git release v0.3.1 includes a zip file containing board specific kernel.bin files that can be run from uboot (each in their own subdirectory).

 This is how to run them: